St Mary Aldermary: Burials

-Current activities
+Recent activities

 In January 2010, the Bishop and Archdeacon of London invited the Moot Community to make their home in St Mary Aldermary.
-Moot is a Church of England community in the new monastic tradition.
-Members annually commit to live by a "rhythm of life", which encompasses spiritual practices such as prayer, meditation and presence, and values such as acceptance, balance, creativity and hospitality.
+Moot was a Church of England community set up in the spirit of the Fresh Expressions initiative of that decade.
+Members committed to living a "rhythm of life", encompassing spiritual practices such as prayer, meditation and presence, and values such as acceptance, balance, creativity and hospitality.

-Daily prayer, regular worship services, meditation and discussion groups go on in the church, and the community also hosts conferences and courses on subjects such as justice in economics, conflict resolution or mindfulness.
-The church hosts regular art exhibitions and installations, and retreat days.
-It is home to a café, Host, which sells fair trade coffee and goods.
+As of 2023, services in the same tradition are held at 8am on Monday (silent meditation), Wednesday (Taize) and Friday (Taize) mornings, and at 6pm (Still Point contemplation) on Wednesdays.

+In 2012 Moot set up a café, Host, which continues to sell fair trade coffee and goods.

 Since 2007, the church has been the Regimental Church of the Royal Tank Regiment.

+The church also hosts the Moldovan Orthodox church in London, which designates the building by the name of St Nicholas.

+Previously, SMA hosted the Malankara Orthodox Syrian congregation as their church of St Gregorios, which combined Keralan styles of south Indian worship with ancient Syriac in the tradition of St Thomas the Apostle, missionary to India.